-Effort is required to do good deeds, but even more so to abstain from doing evil.
+Effort is needed to do good, but even more so to abstain from doing evil.

-Nothing is more important than abstinence for the attainment of holiness.
-Abstinence must be one of the earliest habits.
-If it is, abstinence will fortify into virtue.
-Once fortified by virtue, there is nothing that one cannot overcome.
+Nothing is more important than self-restraint for the attainment of holiness.
+Self-restraint must be one of the earliest habits.
+If it is an early habit, then it establishes virtue.
+And there is nothing that the one who is established in virtue cannot overcome.

 — Laozi

-If you want to be convinced that this is true, apply even half of the effort which you have until now been spending on the attainment of your empty desires on freeing yourself from them, and you will quickly see that doing this will bring you much more peace and happiness.
+If you want to be convinced that this is true, put at least half as much effort into freeing yourself from your empty desires as you have so far spent on trying to fulfill them, and you will quickly see that doing this will bring you much more peace and happiness.

 — After Epictetus